via inman Los Angeles

 “I wanted software that emulated what a good real estate agent is and helps me, almost like a superpower,” Flachner said.

 The criteria for each location is different.
-Flachner said he has come across a buyer searching for a beachfront property that was able to see the surf break, which is not a common criteria in Seattle.
+Flachner said he has come across a buyer searching for a beachfront property that was able to see the surf break, which is not a common criterion in Seattle.
 Instead, criteria there features options for vicinity to Microsoft’s bus station.

-“The answer is, agents helped us form these criteria,” he said.
+“The answer is, agents, helped us form these criteria,” he said.
 “We don’t normalize across the country.”